Okay, we’ve spent eleven weeks talking about this double-headed hydra of a sequel, and here’s the bottom line:

 “Donner made my career,” she continues.
 “He made Chris’, he made the Salkinds billions.
 And they turned around and stabbed him in the back.
-I mean I have nothing but contempt for them.”
+I mean, I have nothing but contempt for them.”

 There was one thing that Kidder said in the article that got Spengler to actually lose his cool.

 Spengler: “That is absolute bullshit, and you can quote me verbatim.
-There has never been a single bounced cheque on any of the productions I or the Salkinds have worked on.
+There has never been a single bounced check on any of the productions I or the Salkinds have worked on.
 That is libellous, defamatory and I will take whoever says anything to the contrary to court.”

 So obviously that touched a nerve.

 Now, I don’t know what kind of magic spell Time Out’s Dave Pirie was able to cast on the stars of Superman, but he even got Christopher Reeve to trash-talk the Salkinds, and Reeve was usually more restrained than this: